0xDTC/Hosts-Manager-Linux/README.md

 ff02::2         ip6-allrouters
 ```

-These entries are excluded from deletion in option 5, ensuring your system’s core networking functions remain intact.
+These entries are critical for system functionality and are protected from deletion.

 ## Confirmation Process for Wiping Entries

-When selecting the option to wipe all non-localhost entries, you will go through a series of prompts to confirm the deletion, providing a safeguard against unintended data loss.
+If you select the option to wipe all non-localhost entries, you will be prompted to confirm the deletion.
+This multi-step confirmation helps safeguard against accidental deletion of entries.

 ## Requirements

-- **Root Privileges**: Editing `/etc/hosts` requires root access.
+- **Root Privileges**: Modifying `/etc/hosts` requires root access.
-- **Bash**: This script is compatible with Bash.
+- **Bash**: This script is compatible with the Bash shell.

 ## Notes

-- **Color Codes**: Colored output for easy readability, with each menu option highlighted differently.
+- **Color-Coded Output**: Each menu option and error message is color-coded for clarity.
-- **Safe Deletion**: Wipe functionality carefully preserves essential system entries, making it safe to remove custom entries without affecting critical localhost configurations.
+- **Safety and Preservation**: The script prevents the deletion of essential system entries, ensuring safe modifications to your `/etc/hosts` file.